MackLetladi/multi-modal-image-retrieval-system-main/README.md

 2. Images are in JPEG format
 3. CLIP model is suitable for general image retrieval tasks
 4. Users have basic familiarity with web interfaces
+5. The Application was mainly tested on Windows but it should work on Linux

 ## BackEnd
 - Install Conda
 - Install Pycharm or any IDE of your choice
+- create a folder called PycharmProjects
+- - Windows: C:\Users\User\
+- - Linux : ${HOME}
 - Create an environment variable
 - open a terminal and use the following command: conda create --name myenv python=3.11
 - In the IDE make sure that you selected the newly created interpreter